WenjieDu/SAITS/README.md

     --test_mode
 ```

-Note that paths of datasets and saving dirs may be different on personal computers, please check them in the configuration files.
+❗️Note that paths of datasets and saving dirs may be different on personal computers, please check them in the configuration files.

 ## ❖ Reference
 If you use this model or the code in this repository, please cite our paper 🤗